AdobeDocs/analytics-platform.pt-BR/help/integrations/customer-ai.md

 ---
-description: Descubra como a IA do cliente da AEP se integra ao Espaço de trabalho no CJA.
+description: Descubra como a IA do cliente da AEP se integra ao Workspace no CJA.
 title: Integrar a IA do cliente ao CJA
 role: Admin
 solution: Customer Journey Analytics
 exl-id: 5411f843-be3b-4059-a3b9-a4e1928ee8a9
 source-git-commit: 75e72f94b90ad67a3f8e9506abb09b96a59383d8
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '888'
-ht-degree: 98%
+ht-degree: 100%

 ---